Tips for Running an Effective Rapid Response Team

 - It’s small enough (3-5 people) to meet regularly and make quick decisions

 - At least one person should know the ins and outs of your finances and have the authority to make financial decisions

-- Represents a diversity of identities, experiences, and backgrounds
+- It includes a diversity of identities, experiences, and backgrounds

-At TMC, our rapid response team members are our Director of HR and Operations, Head of Training, Managing Director, Chief of Staff, and the CEO when needed.
-In some cases, your leadership or executive team could serve as the RRT.
-If your executive team has more than five people, you could select a smaller subset of that team to serve as your rapid response team.
+At TMC, our rapid response team members at the onset of the pandemic were our Director of HR and Operations, Head of Training, Managing Director, Chief of Staff, and the CEO when needed.
+In some cases, your leadership team could serve as the RRT.
+If your leadership team has more than five people, you could select a smaller subset of that team to serve as your rapid response team.

 You might also consider creating related committees (or even sub-committees) to think through specific areas of the work or your organization.
-For example, at TMC, we have a “culture committee” that is responsible for figuring out how to keep our staff connected during the pandemic.
+For example, at TMC, we had a “culture committee” that was responsible for figuring out how to keep our staff connected during the first six months of the pandemic.

 If your organization has fewer than six people: instead of creating a rapid response team, consider holding daily team meetings to gather input and ideas.
 Then, have a smaller group of decision-makers (likely your senior leaders).